Table of Contents Takeaway #1 – Defining SAM Tool Requirements is...

 Whilst you’re engaged with your HR teams it is also worth requesting a transition report on a monthly basis and building a process around O365 and offboarding employees to ensure this situation doesn’t happen again and explore the opportunity of removing licenses automatically.

-Step 2: Export a report from the O365 Admin Portal for all licensed users
+Step 2: Export a report from the Microsoft Office 365 Admin Portal for all licensed users

 If you do not have access to your O365 Admin Portal, I strongly suggest you request access.
 It only needs to be read-only with the ability to run reports.
 Within the Admin Portal there is a report that shows all licensed users, including those with free or trial licenses assigned.